Answered! Jump to accepted answer.

 Kwiziq community member

 Porquoi “tu appelles, pas de t’appelles?

-This relates to:Conjugate -eter and -eler verbs in Le Présent - main rule (ll / tt) -
+This question relates to:French lesson "Conjugate -eter and -eler verbs in Le Présent - main rule (ll / tt)"

 30 January 2018

 Kwiziq language super star

 Bonjour William and Chris !Chris, you are indeed mistaken here: appeler takes a direct object in French:Tu appelles quelqu'un.

 As for your question William, your confusion comes from the difference between appeler [quelqu'un] (to call [someone]), and the reflexive s'appeler (to be called / literally:"to call oneself").